+The municipality adopted the Car Allowance Policy and Cellphone Policy in May 2023 to add on the fringe benefits, in order to retain and attract more scarce and critical skills.
 The Municipality is yet to develop the Retention Policy, in order to tackle the poaching of employees (turnover rate).
 The major challenges are that the Municipality is placed under category one with less 35 000 populations and less than R100 million revenue.
 These challenges determine the equitable share and the Municipality unable to pay attractive incentives.
 However, the Municipality will development the retention policy to add Car Allowances, Cellphone Allowances, Career pathing programme and counter-offers on the normal salary.